Virginia Marijuana Laws

 Miscellaneous

-It is a felony to maintain a fortified drug house, with a penalty of between one year in jail and 10 years in prison.
+It is a felony to maintain a fortified drug house, with a penalty of between 1 year in jail and 10 years in prison.

 Marijuana convictions will result in suspension of driving privileges for six months.